We are a multicultural lab composed of personnel at all stages of research training.

 I am PhD student co-supervised by Drs Ito and Andy Lee.
 I completed my BA in Psychology at the University of British Columbia, under the supervision of Dr Stan Floresco.
 My current research involves looking at how the hippocampus processes and resolves approach-avoidance conflicts in animals and humans.
 Outside of the lab I enjoy reading about science and history, cooking, and exploring the city!

-Hobbies: Reading and Drawing
+Hobbies: Soccer, Reading and Eating

 Anja Hayen (MSc)